swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-1-run-a-simple-ml-experiment/index.md

     - Measure the Receiver operating characteristic of the R posts vs. the non-R posts
     - Measure the most important words characterising the R posts vs. the non-R posts

-You job is to set up MLOps tools to inmprove the team efficiency, help the documentation of the workflow and track changes made to a model.
-When the team is happy with the model's performances, you can easily serve the model to the rest of the world.
+You job is to set up MLOps tools to improve the team efficiency, help the documentation of the workflow and track changes made to a model.
+When the team is happy with the model's performance, you can easily serve the model to the rest of the world.

 In this chapter, you will:

+1. Set up the working directory
-1. Download the codebase
+2. Download the codebase
-2. Download the dataset
+3. Download the dataset
-3. Set up a Python environment to run the experiment
+4. Set up a Python environment to run the experiment
-4. Run the experiment locally for the first time
+5. Run the experiment locally for the first time

+Let's start!

 ## Steps